Five food trends for 2019

 “But I’m also starting to look at how we can use seaweed, which is really interesting ingredient.
 We’re only just starting to explore the different ways we can use it in our food.”

 3. “I’m discovering new flavours from the Middle East that are fascinating.
-I recently want to Coal Office, which is in Granary Square, King’s Cross.
+I recently went to Coal Office, which is in Granary Square, King’s Cross.
 The head chef, Assaf Granit, is Israeli.
 The food is beautiful, eclectic and full of flavour.
 I can see a real opportunity for a new Iranian restaurant.
 London is a melting pot for bringing together so many different flavours.”

 4. “Food can be challenging, and we want to make you think about what you’re eating.
 At the Welcome Collection we’ve just launched a new afternoon tea.
 Our pastry chef has designed a cake in the shape of a brain and the theme is around using your senses.